okalangkenneth/majestic-dolphin/content/pages/portfolio/project-4_.md

   Creating a RESTful API using node.js,express and Mongodb.(MERN) for server and CRUD application
 ---
-I created a REST API  application where the user will interact with the backend orders database.
+I created a REST API  application where the user will interact with the backend by making orders from database.

 #### **STACK**